abonham/BKM-10Rduino/README.md

 #BKM-10Rduino#

-BKM-10Rduino is a Arduino (natch) based alternative for the Sony BKM-10R control unit typically used with Sony broadcast monitors like the BVM-D20F1a/e/u.
+BKM-10Rduino is an Arduino (natch) based alternative for the Sony BKM-10R control unit typically used with Sony broadcast monitors like the BVM-D20F1a/e/u.

 ##Why?##